 For example, each GP practice uses different filing systems and naming conventions.
 In some cases we have seen records organised alphabetically; in another, records were split into male and female; some practices organised by date of birth, and in one rare case, we have seen records organised by street address.

-This exploration is the first key step to gain an understanding of your methods, volume of records, what operating/records management systems are in use, and whether there is funding or assistance available.
+This exploration is the first key step to gain an understanding of your methods, volume of your medical records, what operating/records management systems are in use, and whether there is funding or assistance available.
 As part of this exploration, you’ll also need to understand whether the practice will be taking on this venture directly, or with the board.

 This step is also where you should conduct preparatory work to ensure GDPR compliance for your medical records.